wso2/docs-mi/en/docs/develop/monitoring-capp-level-logs.md

-# Monitoring Composite Application-Level Logs
+# Monitor Composite Application-Level Logs

 The advantage of having per-composite application logs is that it is straightforward to analyze/monitor what went wrong in a particular composite application (integration) by looking at the logs.

-## Enabling log4j2 for composite application logging
+## Enable log4j2 for composite application logging

 Follow the instructions below to enable log4j2 logs for a sample composite application (named `HelloWorldCompositeExporter`).